 After a person converts to Judaism he is like any other Jew.
 In fact, one must be more sensitive to his feelings than those of other Jews.
 This is because of the extreme difficulties that a convert faces.
 After all, it is not easy to leave one’s people and one’s home in order to join a wise nation with an ancient culture and rich tradition which is not so easily absorbed even after many years of study.
 This extreme transition calls for great inner strength, and even the slightest insult can undermine a convert’s confidence and cause him great despair.

 The attitude of Jewish law to conversion appears, at first glance, to be one of double standards.
-On the one hand, there is enormous respect and love for the convert who has left his people and his country in order to join the Jewish people; on the other hand, there is an attempt to dissuade him from converting.
+On the one hand, there is enormous respect and love for the convert who has left his people and his country in order to join the Jewish people.
+On the other hand, there is an attempt to dissuade him from converting.

 The Shulchan Aruch therefore rules (Yoreh Deah 268:2) that when a non-Jew comes before a rabbi and requests to convert, the rabbi must say to him: “Why do you want to convert?
 Don’t you realize how much the Jewish people suffer in this world?
 Are you not aware that anti-Semites persecute us and try to destroy us?
 Why, it was only a few decades ago that the terrible Holocaust took place, and before that there were countless pogroms.
 Even today there is much anti-Semitism in the world, and many Muslims wish to do away with us.
 And all of this is because we are Jewish.
 So why do you want to join our suffering nation?
-If you desire to attain a higher level of righteousness and morality, you should be aware that a non-Jew too can be righteous and can even reach a level of divine inspiration.”
+If you desire to attain a higher level of righteousness and morality, you should be aware that a non-Jew can also be righteous, and can even reach a level of divine inspiration.”
 If at this point the non-Jew changes his mind about converting, there is no need to continue with the conversion process.

 However, if he says, “Despite this, I desire to join you; my only concern is that I may not be worthy,” he is immediately accepted, and the second stage of the conversion process begins.
 He is taught the fundamentals of Jewish faith, the prohibition against idolatry, and a number of other laws.
 Then he is told, “You should know that so long as you are not Jewish it is permissible for you to labor on the Sabbath and to eat pork or other non-kosher animals.
-When you convert, however, all of these things become forbidden, and if you violate the Torah you will be punished.”
+When you convert, however, all of this becomes forbidden, and if you violate the Torah you will be punished.”
 If he agrees and accepts this upon himself, he is converted.